Flight-Free-UK/flight_free_uk_website/source/posts/destination-spain.html.markdown

 Travel time: Eurostar 2hrs 20mins, TGV 6hrs 40mins, EuroMed 2hr 40mins for Valencia and 4hr 30mins for Alicante.
 A day and a half travel with an overnight stop in Barcelona or Paris.

-# Madrid
+# Segovia and Toledo

-Described as ‘pretty-yet-gritty’, Spain’s capital is known for its museums, restaurants and nightlife.
-It's easy to navigate the different *barrios* (neighbourhoods) on foot but shade can be hard to come by, so if you are visiting in summer, two essentials are a water bottle and a fan – the more decorative the better.
-Nestled in the geographical centre of Spain, it’s very well connected, so day trips to places near and far are easy.
+Two towns within easy reach of the ‘pretty-yet-gritty’ Madrid, which is is very well connected, so day trips to places near and far are easy.

-Recommended spots to visit:

-**Segovia:** 20 minutes north of Madrid by train.
+Segovia is 20 minutes north of Madrid by train.
 The speciality here is suckling pig, so a stomach-turner if you’re not into your meat!
 But beautifully lush and green along the valley below the town.

-**Toledo:** the old hilltop Visigoth capital, full of stunning architecture.
+Toledo is the old hilltop Visigoth capital, full of stunning architecture.
 If you’ve ever seen The Princess Bride, it’s the city Iñigo Montoya gets his sword from – it was once well-known for its exemplary sword-making.

+Madrid itself is known for its museums, restaurants and nightlife.
+It's easy to navigate the different *barrios* (neighbourhoods) on foot but shade can be hard to come by, so if you are visiting in summer, two essentials are a (reusable!) water bottle and a fan – the more decorative the better.

 ## Getting there

-**By train:** Eurostar to Paris, TGV to Barcelona, AVE (Spanish high-speed train) to Madrid.
+**By train:** Eurostar to Paris, TGV to Barcelona, AVE (Spanish high-speed train) to Madrid, Avant train to Toledo/Segovia.

-Travel time: Eurostar 2hrs 20mins, TGV 6hrs 60mins, AVE 2hrs 30mins.
+Travel time: Eurostar 2hrs 20mins, TGV 6hrs 60mins, AVE 2hrs 30mins, Avant 30 mins.
 A day and half travel with an overnight stop in Barcelona.

 # Andalucia